authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Indicator
 -------------

 The icon, image, mark, or other graphical representation of the brand.
-The Indicator is in a common image format with restrictions detailed in the [Assertion Record definition](#assertion-record-def).
+The Indicator is defined in a common image format with restrictions detailed in the [Assertion Record definition](#assertion-record-def).

 Mark Verifying Authority (MVA)
 -------------

 An entity of organization that can provide evidence of verification of indicators asserted by a Domain Owner to Verifying Protocol Clients.
 The MVA may choose to uphold and confirm the meeting of certain indicator standards (ie. size, trademark, content, etc).

-Mark Verified Certificate (MVC)
+Verified Mark Certificate (VMC)
 -------------

-A certificate issued by a CA which has validated the attested logo in accordance with Validated Mark Certificate Guidelines, which are defined in a separate document.
+A certificate issued by a Certificate Authority in accordance with the Verified Mark Certificate Guidelines.
+These guidelines are defined in a separate document.

 Protocol Client
 -------------

-An entity that uses the BIMI protocol to discover and fetch published indicators.
+An entity designed to obtain and correctly interpret the records defined in this specification for the purpose of discovering and fetching published indicators.

 Verifying Protocol Client
 -------------

-A Protocol Client that uses the optional verification capability to inquire about the verification status of published indicators.
+A Protocol Client that uses optional capabilities to obtain and evaluate evidence concerning the Domain Owner's rights to use the published Indicators.

 BIMI DNS Records   {#bimi-dns}
 =============

+Domain owners publish their BIMI policies through BIMI Assertion Records.
+Each Assertion Record is DNS TXT record, with a format and the meaning of its text-based contents specific to BIMI and specified herein.
-BIMI policies are published by Domain Owners and applied by Protocol Clients.

-A Domain Owner advertises BIMI participation of one or more of its domains by adding a DNS TXT record to those domains.
-In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of indicators to be displayed with messages purporting to be from one of the Domain Owner's domains.
+Published policies are interpreted and applied by Protocol Clients.
+A Domain Owner signals intended BIMI participation for one or more of its domains by publishing an Assertion Record in a subdomain under it.
+In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of indicators to be displayed with messages that are confirmed to be authorized to appear from the Domain Owner's domain.

-A Domain Owner may choose not to participate in BIMI.
-In this case, the Domain Owner simply declines to advertise participation by not publishing any BIMI assertion record.

-An MUA implementing the BIMI mechanism SHOULD make a best-effort attempt to adhere to the Domain Owner's published BIMI policy.
-However, MUAs have final control over the user interface published to their end users, and MAY use alternate indicators than those specified in the BIMI assertion record or no indicator at all.
+The use of BIMI is opt-in.
+Receivers default to performing no BIMI-specific message handling unless a BIMI record for the sender's domain is found.
+By merely doing nothing, BIMI use is avoided.

-BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
-Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.
+BIMI's use of the DNS is driven in part by BIMI's use of domain names as the basis of sender identity and message authentication.
+Use of the DNS as the policy publication service also has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

-BIMI's policy payload is intentionally only published via a DNS record and not an email header.
+BIMI's policy payload is intentionally only published via a DNS record and not via one or more email headers.
 This serves four purposes:

 1. There is one and only one mechanism for both simple and complex policies to be published.

-2. Operational complexity is reduced, and MTAs only need to check a single record in a consistent manner to enforce policy.
+2. Operational complexity is reduced.
+MTAs only need to check a single record in a consistent manner to discover and enforce policy.

 3. MTAs that understand their MUAs have more control over which Indicators they choose for those MUAs.